 Some marketers are also afraid of making changes that will not put them on a roll.
 Instead, they think experimentation will make things worse and potentially harm the account's performance in the long-run.

-While both arguments are entirely legitimate, you can also start looking at A/B testing from another perspective.
+While both arguments are entirely legitimate, you can also start looking at A/B testing in AdWords from another perspective.

 Test the waters, then dive in head-on.